thadryanjs/migrate-to-jupyter/testbook/intro.md

-# Welcome to your Jupyter Book
+# A noble quest

-This is my intro now!
+...for interactive tables in Julia compiled to a book